Primo Nautic

 The Importance of Hull Design

-Consequently, a significant function of a hull is keeping the vessel above water while ensuring the required strength to compensate for the forces of nature.
-The design of a ship’s hull depends on many factors, including its intended use, environmental conditions, and performance requirements.
+A significant function of a hull is keeping the vessel above water while ensuring the required strength to compensate for the forces of nature.
+The design of a ship's hull depends on many factors, including its intended use, environmental conditions, and performance requirements.

 Buoyancy and Stability